Oil elevated ahead of Trump Iran announcement, shares firm

 Asian shares firmed slightly in early trade with technology stocks resilient after generally upbeat earnings despite weakness in the global smartphone market and concerns about more regulation.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 on Monday rose above $70 for the first time since November 2014, having gained more than 18 percent from this year’s low touched in February.
+U.S. West Texas Intermediate (WTI) crude futures on Monday rose above $70 for the first time since November 2014, having gained more than 18 percent from this year’s low touched in February.

 Oil prices later pared some of those gains as traders took profit after Trump confirmed in a tweet that he would announce his decision on the nuclear deal at 1800 GMT on Tuesday.